 - A history of military sexual trauma may increase risk for greater overall alcohol consumption, more frequent heavy drinking, and alcohol use problems, as noted among male Reserve/National Guard Soldiers.

-- The Army continues to adapt prevention and treatment efforts to the unique characteristics of military life and culture.
-For example, social and environmental factors related to alcohol consumption, to include considering the number of drinks, the number of friends present and location of alcohol use (off-premise–home, outdoors; on-premise–bars, restaurants) and the impact on drinking outcomes.
+- The DoD continues to adapt prevention and treatment efforts to the unique characteristics of military life and culture to include the number of drinks, the number of friends present and location of alcohol use (off versus on installation) and the impact on military readiness.

 Prevention